 This project requires no prior experience with writing code or the micro:bit.
 You will need some basic computer skills, such as knowing how to launch programs, use a web browser, and plugging in a USB cable.

-file onto your micro:bit, you can also send the code to your micro:bit directly from the browser or by using a bluetooth connection.
+Although this tutorial talks about saving a .hex file onto your micro:bit, you can also send the code to your micro:bit directly from the browser or by using a bluetooth connection.
 Here is a tutorial to help with these other methods of getting your code onto your micro:bit

 In this project, you will learn: